Why College May Not Be for Everyone

 Certificate Programs

 Similar and sometimes overlapping with trade schools, certificate programs offer specialized training in a specific area.
-This may include coding, cybersecurity, or could be in things like yoga, fitness, a commercial driver’s license (CDL) or other places where specialized knowledge may be a prerequisite.
+This may include coding, cybersecurity, yoga, fitness, getting a commercial driver’s license (CDL) or other areas where specialized knowledge may be a prerequisite.
 These certificates may also be helpful in making job seekers eligible for positions with higher starting salaries.

 Taking a Gap Year